 The news was like a punch in the Colonel's gut.

-Thirty-two years ago, today, a Shiite extremist, trained and equipped by an Iranian-backed terrorist group, drove a truck bomb into the building housing the U.S. Marine Battalion Landing Team HQ at the Beirut Airport.
-When that deluded young man ignited his bomb, he shortly thereafter discovered that he had been duped--there were no virgins awaiting him in hell.
+Thirty-four years ago, today, a Shiite extremist, trained and equipped by an Iranian-backed terrorist group, drove a truck bomb into the building housing the U.S. Marine Battalion Landing Team HQ at the Beirut Airport.
+When that deluded young man ignited his bomb, he shortly thereafter discovered that he had been duped -- there were no virgins awaiting him in hell.
 The resulting explosion imploded the three-story building, killing 241 Marines and sailors as the floors pancaked down on them.

 Commanding BLT 1/8 that day was Lieutenant Colonel Larry Gerlach.
 Nine years previously, then Captain, Gerlach had been the first Marine officer to begin the Colonel's preparation for commissioning as second lieutenant of Marines.